Hes-Siemelink/instacli/instacli-spec/language/Instacli Markdown Documents.spec.md

 ## Helper files

-Sometimes you need to have a helper file in order for the example to work.
-You can define a helper file with ` ```yaml file:[filename]`.
+If you need to have a helper file for the example to work, you can define one with ` ```yaml file:[filename]`.
 This is a shortcut for the [**Temp file**](../commands/instacli/tempfile/Temp%20file.spec.md) command.

+The file will be created in the temporary directory of the script.
+You can use the `${SCRIPT_TEMP_DIR}` variable to refer to this directory

 #### Markdown format